Mona the Virgin Nymph

-Mona (1970) (also promoted as Mona; the Virgin Nymph) is a sexually explicit adult film that contains a number of unsimulated non-penetrative sex scenes as well as penetrative ones.
-The film is regarded as the second sexually explicit film to receive a general theatrical release in the United States, after Blue Movie (1969).
-Unlike Blue Movie (which was shot without a script), Mona had a plot, though there was more emphasis on the action.
+Mona (also promoted as Mona; the Virgin Nymph) is a 1970 American pornographic film directed by Michael Benveniste and Howard Ziehm, produced by Bill Osco, and starring Judy Angel, Gerard Broulard, Orrin North, Susan Stewart and Fifi Watson.
+The film was screened without credits due to legal concerns.
+It is regarded as the second sexually explicit film to receive a general theatrical release in the United States, after Andy Warhol's Blue Movie (1969).
+However, unlike Blue Movie (which was shot without a script), Mona had a plot, though there was more emphasis on the action.